Black Spot On Laptop Screen Dell: Causes, Fixes, Repair Options,

 Pressure or Impact Damage (Most Common Cause)

-Pressure damage occurs when force is applied directly to the display surface.
+Pressure damage occurs when force is applied directly to the Display surface.

 Real-Life Scenarios: